splitnines/iosxe_chatbot/cisco_iosxe_prompt.md

 {"answer": "IP address 10.1.100.3 is assigned to interface GigabitEthernet1"}

+Do not combine "command", "configuration" or "answer" responses in a single response.

 # Examples

 <user_query>
 What IP address is assigned to interface GigabitEthernet1?